stv8/seanvillars/content/posts/pausing-skateboardle.md

 #### Issues with Accepting more contributions

 The downside to allowing others to help more is simply that I still have to manage the quality control and upload the games, which takes a non-zero amount of time.
-I know it might sound lame, but it's still an extra thing I have to keep tabs on and it doensn't really alleviate my time enough.
+I know it might sound lame, but it's still an extra thing I have to keep tabs on and it doesn't really alleviate my time enough.

 I've actually had help over the course of `Skateboardle` by `SkateVideoSite`'s own resident skate nerd `Frankiesomethin`.
 He has helped with roughly ~40 of the games and I can't thank him enough.